maxcartor/HFERP-Cryptanalysis/README.md

 # HFERP-Cryptanalysis
-The code associated with HFERP Cryptanalysis Divide and Conquer and Support Minors attacks
+The code associated with HFERP Cryptanalysis Divide and Conquer and Support Minors attacks presented in Magma code.